 Shelby County hired the class to design a PSA campaign to raise awareness around the opioid crisis in Shelby County, and the students created three campaigns that work across billboards, posters, and social media.
 The designs will be displayed in Shelby County as a broad-based effort to combat the opioid epidemic in our communities.
 This campaign emphasizes the importance of art and design in health and community efforts, and the abilities of MCA’s students to effectively contribute to civic engagement.

-Following the unveiling, Mayor Luttrell will lead a conversation on how the opioid crisis is affecting Shelby County and the role that individuals and organizations can play to help combat this public health emergency.
+Following the unveiling, Mayor Luttrell and Dr. Haushalter, Director of the Shelby County Health Department, led a conversation on how the opioid crisis is affecting Shelby County and the role that individuals and organizations can play to help combat this public health emergency.